GreatGameDota/leetcode-challenges/medium/longest-uncommon-subsequence-II/README.md

 Memory Usage: 10.8 mb

 Details: The problem is finding the longest string in a list that isn't a substring of any other strings in the list.
 My solution is a brute force solution where I compare every string in the list with every other string.
 My algorithm has a runtime of O(k * l * n^2) where k is the length of one string, l is the length of another string, and n is the length of the list of strings.
 This solution is far from the most efficient algorithm.
+A better runtime algorithm would be just simplifying my isSubsequence function to have a runtime of O(s) where s is the length of one string.